guido57/IReye/README.md

 An unattended Raspberry PI 3 with webcam and Infrared remote control

 ## Overview
-With a Raspberry PI, equipped with an audio class D amplifier, a loudspeaker and optionally with a HDMI screen, you can connect to it to:
+Remotely connect via web to a Raspberry PI, equipped with an audio class D amplifier, a loudspeaker and optionally with a HDMI screen, to:

 - issue IR commands to a TV or similar
 - view the USB camera connected to the PI
 - listen from the USB microphone connected to the PI

 # Libraries
-- The uv4l software platform, with uv4l web and streaming servers run in the PI.
+- The uv4l software platform with uv4l web and streaming servers run in the PI.
-- The lirc libray is installed on the PI.
+- The lirc (infrared) library is installed on the PI.
 - See the logic diagram below also.

 # A picture